coderefinery/reproducible-python/content/version-control/branching-and-committing.md

 ### (4) Browse the commits you just made

 Let's look at what we did.
-Now, the `main` and `new-tutorial` branches have diverged: both have some modifications.
+Now, the `main` and the new branches have diverged: both have some modifications.
 Try to find the commits you created.